verdammtigor/Dynamic-Research-Slots-Reborn/docs/submodding_guide.md

 ### Goal

-You want for example:
+You want to change the default RP values for experimental facilities.
+The current defaults are:
+- nuclear facilities: +30 RP each
+- air/naval/land facilities: +15 RP each
+- All facilities have a 15% diminishing returns reduction applied

+For example, you might want:
 - nuclear facilities to grant only +20 RP each,
 - air/naval/land facilities to grant only +10 RP each.

 ### Steps

-In `dr_apply_research_config` the RP per facility variables are defined:
+In `dr_apply_research_config_submods` (or by overriding `dr_reset_research_config_defaults`), you can set the RP per facility variables:

 ```txt
   # RP per experimental facility (per building)